CircleCI-Public/circleci-cli/README.md

 circleci switch
 ```

-This command may prompt you an error message of
+This command may require `sudo` if your user doesn't have write permissions to the install directory, `/usr/local/bin`.
+Otherwise, you may see the following error:

 ```
 mv: cannot move 'circleci' to '/usr/local/bin/circleci': Permission denied

 ```
-which means you need `sudo` if your user doesn't have write permissions to the install directory, `/usr/local/bin`.

 ### Updating after install